OSGeo/gdal/gdal/doc/source/drivers/vector/netcdf.rst

    concept of groups, etc...) only available in netCDF v4 library.
 NC4C is a restriction of the NC4 format to the concepts supported by the classic netCDF format.
 Default is NC.
+-  **COMPRESS=[NONE/DEFLATE]**: Set the compression to use.
+DEFLATE is only available if netCDF has been compiled with netCDF-4 support.
+   NC4C format is the default if DEFLATE compression is used.
+-  **ZLEVEL=[1-9]**: Set the level of compression when using DEFLATE compression.
+A value of 9 is best, and 1 is least compression.
+The default is 1, which offers the best time/compression ratio.
 -  **WRITE_GDAL_TAGS**\ =YES/NO: Whether to write GDAL specific
    information as netCDF attributes.
 Default is YES.
 -  **CONFIG_FILE**\ =string.
 Path to a `XML configuration